-Following Worlds of Ultima: The Savage Empire, in 1991 Origin Systems released Martian Dreams, the second and final game in its Ultima spin-off series.
-The " Worlds of Ultima" games are RPGs built on the Ultima VI game engine and designed to feature the Avatar's adventures into times, places, and genres far afield from the fantasy realm of Britannia.
+Following Worlds of Ultima: The Savage Empire, in 1991 Origin Systems released Martian Dreams, the second and final game in its Worlds of Ultima spin-off series.
+The Worlds of Ultima games are RPGs built on the Ultima VI game engine and designed to feature the Avatar's journeys into times, places, and genres far afield from the fantasy realm of Britannia.

 In 1893, at The World's Columbian Exposition in Chicago, the greatest minds and most renowned luminaries of the Victorian age have gathered to inspect the world's first spacecraft -- a space bullet constructed by astronomer Percival Lowell.
 An unseen saboteur ignites the Phlogistonite explosion that sends the space bullet hurtling towards Mars, with everyone on board.